evilc3/Qubitrics_NER/README.md

 ## 2. Folder Details

-  1. `Best Model/`  : This folder contains the final best performing model.
+  1. `Best Model/`  : This folder contains the final best performing model. </br>
+                      File name : `model_100_std_76.pth` where 100 stands for max_epochs, std stands for standard (no scheduler) and 76 score on test set.
   2. `Data_Dicts/` : This folder contains data dicts (produced in the `Data Preparation Notebook`).
 This contains the training and testing data.
   3. `Resulst/` : This folder contains the .zip submission files of the best models.
+There are two zip files one for each lstm model discussed above.</br>
+                   1. File name : lstm_model_small.zip  - results for the small lstm model.</br>
+                   2. File name : lstm_model_large.zip - results of the large (deep) lstm model.

 ## 3. Notebooks